I've Been Working on the Railroad

-"I've Been Working on the Railroad" is an American folk song.
+"I've Been Working on the Railroad" is an American folk song and nursery rhyme.
 The first published version appeared as "Levee Song" in Carmina Princetonia, a book of Princeton University songs published in 1894.
 The earliest known recording is by The Shannon Quartet, released by Victor Records in 1923.

 Music

 The melody of the opening line of "I've Been Working on the Railroad" may have been inspired by the very similar melody at the beginning of the cello solo, about one minute into Franz von Suppé's 1846 Poet and Peasant overture.

 Lyrics

 The verses that generally constitute the modern version of the song are:

 The 1894 version includes one verse very much like the modern song, though in Minstrel dialect, with an intro that is no longer sung and a very different second verse:

 The "Someone's in the Kitchen with Dinah" section, with its noticeably different melody, is actually an older song that has been absorbed by "I've Been Working on the Railroad".
 It was published as "Old Joe, or Somebody in the House with Dinah" in London in the 1830s or '40s, with music credited to J.H.
 Cave.
 "Dinah", an abducted woman from the biblical story of Genesis, was a generic name for a slave woman and, by extension, any woman of African-American descent.
 The melody for this section of the song may have been adapted from "Goodnight, Ladies", written (as "Farewell Ladies") in 1847 by E.P.
 Christy.

 According to the liner notes to Pete Seeger's Children's Concert at Town Hall (1963), the "Dinah won't you blow" section is a more modern addition, contributed to the song by "some college students".